 All enrolled students are entitled to one transcript per academic year without charge.
-Beyond that, there is a charge of \$5.00 for the first transcript and \$2.00 for each additional transcript ordered at the same time.
+Beyond that, there is a charge of \$5.00 per request and \$2.00 per recipient.
+An additional fee of \$20 will be charged for same day rush requests.
 (See the Academic Policies section for more information).